jumpingjoy/watchnationpro/fitbit-sense-review.md

 We would say the overall build quality is excellent.

+##### Material Quality
-**Material Quality:** Fitbit sense has a square face with rounded edges.
+Fitbit sense has a square face with rounded edges.
 The case is made of stainless steel and aluminum.
 The new ‘infinity’ straps are made of soft silicone without buckles and catches.
 The strap can be customized.
 The Fitbit sense strap comes with two sizes.
 One is fit to the wrist of size 5.5-7.1 inches in circumference and another one fits to the wrist of size 7.1-8.7 in circumference.
 The straps are quick-release type.
 We would say, it is a high-end and premium display.

 The overall build quality is equal to the best smartwatches in the market.
-The bezel around the display is bigger than previous Fitbit smartwatches.
-The physical button on the left side has been replaced with inductive button but below the watch face which results in hurting your skin while pressing over it.
+The bezel around the display is bigger than previous Fitbit smartwatches.The physical button on the left side has been replaced with inductive button but below the watch face which results in hurting your skin while pressing over it.
 This inductive button acts as home button.

 #### How comfortable is it to wear and use the Fitbit Sense series?

 Our rating: ★★★★★ | 😎

+##### Weight
-** Weight:** The watch's Weight is moderately designed at 47.1g, which is customary to wear all the time.
+The watch's Weight is moderately designed at 47.1g, which is easy to wear all the time.

 The strap in Fitbit sense is better than Fitbit’s previous smartwatches’ proprietary straps which is not comfortable to use.
 This new straps don’t collect dust underneath.
 It is very flexible to use.
 The purchased box comes with sports strap.
 If you want to have some other straps, you can purchase from a wide range of collections in Fitbit website and other e-commerce websites.